This post was first published Aug 2011.

-When a child learns how to put on his/her own shoes…it is like a small weight has been lifted.
+When a child learns how to put on their own shoes, it is like a small weight has been lifted.
 It’s one thing you can remove from your “to do” list prior to leaving the house.
 It is wonderful!

 Here are just a few ways we encouraged Big Brother to put his own shoes on:

-- Encourage, encourage, encourage!
 Children need lots of encouragement!
 They’ll enjoy feeling “big” when they can do things themselves, but we also need to heap on the praise… especially when their intrinsic motivation is lagging.

 Put happy face stickers on the inside of the left and right shoes.
 This will help your child to know how to put shoes on the right feet.
 When the happy faces are smiling at each other, the shoes are on the right feet!